AdobeDocs/express-add-on-samples/script-runtime-samples/image-and-page/README.md

 ## About

-This project has been created with _@adobe-ccwebext/create-ccweb-add-on_.
-As an example, this Add-on demonstrates how to get started with Add-on development using JavaScript.
+This Add-on demonstrates creation of new page, creation of shapes and images using the Editor APIs.

 ## Tools